radleylewis/news_aggregation_app_client/README.md

 ## Tech Stack

+#### Front-End:

 [React](https://github.com/facebook/react) - A declarative, efficient, and flexible JavaScript library for building user interfaces.

 [Redux](https://github.com/reduxjs/redux) - Predictable state container for JavaScript apps.

+#### Back-End:

+[Express](https://expressjs.com/) - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

+[MongoDB](https://www.mongodb.com/) - MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need.

+[Mongoose](https://mongoosejs.com/) - Mongoose provides a straight-forward, schema-based solution to model your MongoDB application data.
+It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.

 ## Contributing